-sudo password input
+sudo password timeout extend

 The default password timeout is 15 minutes.
 Therefore, if sudo is run again within 15 minutes (900 seconds), the prompt to re-enter the password will not occur.